-The earth has plenty of extreme destinations that the many hard core travellers cannot resist.
+The earth has plenty of extreme destinations that many hard-core travellers cannot resist.
 While the place may look picturesque and inviting enough, it’s like a mirage in the desert- you think you’ve got it, but actually you don’t.
 Which is why the following destinations shouldn’t be trifled with!
 Hot temperatures, acid lakes, high velocity winds, lava and natural predators- you fear it, these places have it.

 Death Valley, USA

 Death Valley may look picturesque enough- a vast desert with mountain peaks capped with snow and flowers blanketing the area during spring.
-And yet, only the bravest of souls would consider hiking in one of USA’s most extreme natural areas.
+And yet, only the bravest of souls would consider hiking in one of the USA’s most extreme natural areas.
 The place is notorious for one of the highest and scorching temperatures ever recorded.
 Vegetation is sparse due to the heat.

 Ilha da Queimada Grande (Snake Island), Brazil

 Ilha da Queimada Grande is the only home to the endangered golden lance head pit viper, one of the most venomous snakes on earth.
 The island lies off the coast of Brazil in the Atlantic Ocean.
 The snakes made their home on the island when the rising sea levels cut the island off from the main land.
 The isolation led to the rapid multiplication of snakes, which feed on birds.
 Before the isolation, an attempt was made to clear off some of the thick vegetation for a banana plantation.
 In 1909, a lighthouse was built to guide ships away from the island, but the lighthouse keeper and his family are said to have died from a snake bite.
 The lighthouse has been automated ever since.
 Another incident is that of a farmer who unwittingly wanders onto the island on a boat and is bitten.
 People from the mainland later found him on his boat, dead.
 Now, the snakes blissfully occupy and lord over the island.